Preschool (Stage 1)

 How does the Montessori Prepared Environment differ from the traditional preschool?

-In a traditional preschool, children more or less learn the same things at the same time, in the same ways, and are expected to meet the same benchmarks.
+In a traditional preschool, children more or less learn the same things at the same time, and are expected to meet the same benchmarks.
 Montessori preschools are focused more on individualised learning.
-There is less overall structure and more freedom for children to learn at their own pace.